Di4bel/smart_calendar/README.md

-# smart_calender
+# smart_calendar
-a personal calender-site
+a personal calendar-site